Before I answer the question, "What is body composition?" I want to tell you what it is not.

-Body Composition is not about beauty.
+Body composition is not about beauty.
 It’s about health and fitness.
-It’s about living a long, healthy, and productive life to the end – not dependent on a walker, a wheelchair, medications, and other people throughout your days.
+It’s about living a long, healthy, and productive life to the end – not dependent on a walker, a wheelchair, medications, or other people throughout your days.

 Men – lower than 17% is good; (the “average” man is 18-24%).

 Women – lower than 25% is good (the “average” woman is 25-31%).